dropseed/woocommerce-net-terms/README.md

 # Net Terms Payment Method for WooCommerce

-A WordPres plugin that adds a "net terms" payment method to WooCommerce.
+A WordPress plugin that adds a "net terms" payment method to WooCommerce.
 It allows you to enable net terms on a per-customer basis and specify the terms for each customer.
 Orders get processed like normal, and you mark them as paid once you receive payment (i.e. a check in the mail).